-Northwestern community" means current students, current faculty (as defined by the Faculty Handbook), current staff members, current student or employee groups, and current third-party affiliates who have a formal (including contractual) relationship with the University.
+The procedures below outline the process the University follows when it receives a report alleging a violation of the Policy on Institutional Equity by a member of the Northwestern community.
+For the purposes of this Policy, "by a member of the Northwestern community" means current students, current faculty (as defined by the Faculty Handbook), current staff members, and current student or employee groups.
+The Office of Civil Rights and Title IX Compliance retains discretion on whether to extend this process to current third-party affiliates who have a formal (including contractual) relationship with the University.
 Visitors to campus who are accused of discrimination, harassment or sexual misconduct are not entitled to the process set forth in this policy.
-The Office of Equity ("the Office") is responsible for handling reports alleging discrimination, harassment and sexual misconduct.
+The Office of Civil Rights and Title IX Compliance ("the Office") is responsible for handling reports alleging discrimination, harassment and sexual misconduct.
 In addition, the Office may consolidate complaints alleging discrimination, harassment, or sexual misconduct under this policy with complaints alleging potential violations of other University policies where the allegations arise out of the same facts or circumstances.
 The University may apply these complaint resolution procedures to such consolidated complaints in place of the community standards administrative hearing process (UHAS) or other University investigation process that otherwise would apply.
-University groups, including student groups, and departments are expected to report concerns regarding alleged or suspected discrimination, harassment, or sexual misconduct to the Office of Equity and not to take action to attempt to investigate or resolve such complaints independently.
-All reports of alleged violations of this policy will be handledin a prompt, fair, and impartial manner in accordance with these complaint resolution procedures, other University policies and processes, and applicable laws and regulations, including Title VII, Title IX13, the Violence Against Women Act, the Illinois Preventing Sexual Violence in Higher Education Act.
+University groups, including student groups, and departments are expected to report concerns regarding alleged or suspected discrimination, harassment, or sexual misconduct to the Office of Civil Rights and Title IX Compliance and not to take action to attempt to investigate or resolve such complaints independently.
+All reports of alleged violations of this policy will be handledin a prompt, fair, and impartial manner in accordance with these complaint resolution procedures, other University policies and processes, and applicable laws and regulations, including Title VII, Title IX, the Violence Against Women Act, the Illinois Preventing Sexual Violence in Higher Education Act.

 The process described below is Northwestern's internal University process to determine whether Northwestern policy was violated and is not a court system.
 As such, Northwestern's process does not use the same rules of procedure and evidence as those used by courts or law enforcement.
-A person whohas experienced a crime has the right to simultaneously file and pursue a criminal complaint with law enforcement and a complaint with the University if they choose, and to be assisted by the University in notifying law enforcement authorities if they choose, or to decline to notify such authorities.
-Parties may also have options to file civil actions in court.
+A person whohas experienced a crime has the right to simultaneously file and pursue a criminal complaint with law enforcement and a complaint with the University if they choose, and to be assisted by the University in notifying law enforcement authorities if they choose, or to decline to